Graffiti artists took over my village

 The Belgian graffiti artist ROA is known for painting huge murals of animals on multi-storey buildings in large cities, like London, Berlin and Mexico City.
 But in the village of Galoya, in The Gambia's Kombo Central District, the scale of his work is much smaller.

-He paints animals native to the location, like the meerkat, above, and porcupine, below.
+He paints animals native to the location, like the meerkat, above, and pangolin, below.
 But that is almost all that is known about him.
 The person who invited him to The Gambia, Lawrence Williams, knows him simply as Peter.

 "He is very secretive about his identity" said Mr Williams.